 - (17) In order to ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by the Member States of the Commission's exercise of implementing powers. - (18) In order to permit adaptation to technical and scientific progress of Directive 98/70/EC, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of [...] the permitted analytical methods related to the fuel specifications and the vapour pressure waiver permitted for petrol containing bioethanol. - (19) In order to permit adaptation to technical and scientific progress of Directive 2009/28/EC, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of possible additions to the list of biofuel feedstocks and fuels whose contribution towards the targets in Article 3(4) should be considered to be twice their energy content. - (20) The Commission should review the effectiveness of the measures introduced by this Directive, based on the best and latest available scientific evidence, in limiting indirect landuse change greenhouse gas emissions and addressing ways to further minimise that impact [...]. - (21) It is of particular importance that the Commission in application of this Directive carry out appropriate consultations during its preparatory work, including at expert level.
+Those powers should be exercised in accordance with Regulation (EU) 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by the Member States of the Commission's exercise of implementing powers. - (18) In order to permit adaptation to technical and scientific progress of Directive 98/70/EC, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of [...] the addition of estimated typical and default values for biofuel pathways and the permitted analytical methods related to the fuel specifications and the vapour pressure waiver permitted for petrol containing bioethanol. - (19) In order to permit adaptation to technical and scientific progress of Directive 2009/28/EC, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of possible additions to the list of biofuel feedstocks and fuels whose contribution towards the targets in Article 3(4) should be considered to be twice their energy content and the addition of estimated typical and default values for biofuel and bioliquid pathways. - (20) The Commission should review the effectiveness of the measures introduced by this Directive, based on the best and latest available scientific evidence, in limiting indirect landuse change greenhouse gas emissions and addressing ways to further minimise that impact [...]. - (21) It is of particular importance that the Commission in application of this Directive carry out appropriate consultations during its preparatory work, including at expert level.
 The Commission, when preparing and drawing up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council. - (22) In accordance with the Joint Political Declaration of Member States and the Commission on explanatory documents of 28 September 2011, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
 With regard to this Directive, the legislator considers the transmission of such documents to be justified. - (23) Directives 98/70/EC and 2009/28/EC should therefore be amended accordingly,